whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Deepest Revolution, Part 1- Cultivate Your Spiritual Strength.md

-## Chapter 15: The Deepest Revolution, Pt 1: Cultivate Your Spiritual Strength
+## Chapter 15: The Deepest Revolution, Part 1: Cultivate Your Spiritual Strength

 ### Find the Courage to Release What Isn't Working

 So many aspects of our way of life in unhealthy cultures keep us stuck.
 Your profit economy encourages you to focus on your own needs and make money just to survive.
 We are conditioned in countless ways about what to care about and what to ignore, and where to put our attention, time, and money.
 And so often in unhealthy cultures, many "conventional" or "mainstream" values are somehow superficial or misguided.

 Growing up, I learned that the United States was the best country in the world, and I felt proud to live in a capitalist democracy.
-I looked forward to contributing to the United States' progress in many ways throughout my life.
+I looked forward to contributing to the United States' progress and growth throughout my life.
 As a church-going Christian, I bowed my head every night before dinner and prayed.

-Over time, as I learned all the things that I share in this book, I had to give up a lot of beliefs -- beliefs about the society I live in, beliefs about history, beliefs about myself, beliefs about the future, beliefs about what matters and what doesn't matter.
+Over time, as I learned all the things that I share in this book, I had to give up a lot of beliefs -- beliefs about the society I live in, beliefs about history, beliefs about myself and the future, beliefs about what matters and what doesn't matter.

-Giving up old beliefs and perspectives is hard, even when it's obvious that they don't work.
+Giving up old beliefs and perspectives can be hard, even when it's obvious that they don't work.
 Don Cox described his own transformation.
 He had engaged in various kinds of activism to fight racial oppression in the US, but finally in 1967 he went to a conference where black people openly discussed oppression and revolution.
 Cox heard Black Panthers speak for the first time.
 He said, "I was drunk with this new world I had not even known existed.
 Pieces started falling into place.
 It was a cascade, a snowball rolling down the mountainside."[xxx-just another nigger|just another nigger]

 Then he described how hard this was: "Everything I had heard during the weekend helped me understand that all the efforts I had made up until then to be acceptable to mainstream society had just made me a 'good nigger.'
 I was simultaneously ashamed and furious.
 All I could do was cry."
 Cox eventually dedicated himself to freeing black Americans from oppression, becoming a senior leader in the Black Panthers.